MicrosoftDocs/Hololens/hololens/hololens2-hardware.md

 ![HoloLens 2 side view](images/hololens2-breakdown.png)

 Microsoft HoloLens 2 is an untethered holographic computer.
 It refines the holographic computing journey started by HoloLens (1st gen) to provide a more comfortable and immersive experience paired with more options for collaborating in mixed reality.
-A Microsoft account is required to use HoloLens 2.
+A user account is required to use HoloLens 2.

 ## HoloLens components